donaldafeith/Project-Skyglass/README.md

+# Project Skyglass: A Citizen-Led Weather Intelligence System

-# Skyglass Operational Console v4.0
+## Skyglass Operational Console v4.0
 ## 1. Mission Statement
 The Skyglass Operational Console is a professional-grade, standalone environmental intelligence platform.
 It is designed to run entirely on a local machine (laptop or desktop) for offline-first operation.
 Its mission is to provide any individual with the power to independently collect, analyze, and visualize critical data from a redundant network of global satellites and sensors, especially in scenarios where primary data sources are unavailable.